Webhooks in Schoox

 Payload

-For every webhook trigger, webhook service builds the corresponding “payload” based on the triggered event.
-The “payload” may contain multiple entities.
-For example, if the event is the course.user.progress the system will fill the payload with three entities: course, user, and course progress.
+For every webhook trigger, the webhook service builds the corresponding "payload" based on the triggered event.
+The "payload" may contain multiple entities.
+For example, if the event is the course.user.progress, the system will fill the payload with three entities: course, user, and course progress.

 Entity Payload Schema